postgrespro/pg_probackup/Documentation.md

     [recovery_options]
     [logging_options]

 Verifies that all the files required to restore the cluster are present and not corrupted.
-If *instance_name* is not specified, pg_probackup validates all backups available in the backup catalog.
-If you specify the *instance_name* without any additional options, pg_probackup validates all the backups available for this backup instance.
-If you specify the *instance_name* with a recovery target option and/or a *backup_id*, pg_probackup checks whether it is possible to restore the cluster using these options.
+If **instance_name** is not specified, pg_probackup validates all backups available in the backup catalog.
+If you specify the **instance_name** without any additional options, pg_probackup validates all the backups available for this backup instance.
+If you specify the **instance_name** with a [recovery target option](#recovery-target-options) and/or a **backup_id**, pg_probackup checks whether it is possible to restore the cluster using these options.
+For details, see the section [Validating a Backup](#validating-a-backup).

 ##### merge